 If you are a entrepreneur building a great new startup, I’d love to hear from you.
 While you can certainly email me directly (dp at venrock dot com or use the button below), the best way to engage is with a warm introduction through a mutual connection.
 We must both know some of the same people…

 As a Partner at Venrock in New York, David focuses on early stage venture investing in internet and digital media companies.
-His active investments include Media6Degrees, Smartling, Klout, Dollar Shave Club and Singly.
+His active investments include Dstillery (formerly Media6Degrees), Smartling, Klout, Dollar Shave Club and Burner.
+He is a former board member of Crunchyroll (acquired by The Chernin Group.)
 Previously, Pakman was the CEO of eMusic, the world’s leading digital retailer of independent music, second only to iTunes in number of downloads sold.
 After buying eMusic from Vivendi Universal, in the three years that Pakman ran it, he grew the business by more than 850%, from $7M in revenues to more than $68M.
 Pakman transformed the business from an obscure also-ran with 50,000 subscribers to the second largest digital music retailer in the world, with more than 400,000 subscribers and more than 12% market share.

 Prior to joining eMusic, Pakman was Co-Founder and President of Business Development and Public Policy at Myplay, Inc., the company he co-founded in 1999 in Redwood City, CA that introduced the “digital music locker” and pioneered the locker category.
 In 2001, Myplay was sold to Bertelsmann’s ecommerce Group.
 Before Myplay, he was Vice President at N2K Entertainment, which created the first digital music download service.
 He also was the co-creator of Apple Computer’s Music Group.